 In most service-based jobs, we are set up to feel two things:

-We are set up to equate hard work with being present and sacrificing our own needs, and we get angry with our coworkers when we perceive them as not working as hard as we do.
+One: We are set up to equate hard work with being physically present.
+Eight hours of work often means eight hours of working on the floor.
+Ignoring basic needs becomes a badge of honor.
+We get angry with our coworkers when we see them ducking off the floor, internalizing their absence as not working as hard as we do.

-We feel bad for asserting our right to take a break, or to call out sick, or to do anything that requires us to not be physically present in order to take care of ourselves.
-We are conditioned to put the needs of a business over our own needs as a sign of loyalty and dedication.
+Two: We feel bad for asserting our right to take a break—or to call out sick, or to do anything that requires us to not be physically present.
+Because we equate working hard with being present, calling in sick feels like an admission of laziness.

 These ideas are tricky to explain without seeming like I’m telling you to just not give a shit about the people around you.
-Of course we want to take care of our friends and colleagues, but ignoring your needs for the sake of being present only serves the interest of a business.
+Of course I want you to be cognizant of your coworkers, but ignoring your needs for the sake of being present only serves the interest of a business.
 If a business is really serious about taking care of its workers, they’d find ways to make sure your friends aren’t mad at you for eating a piece of toast off the floor.

 That’s why I love that picture of breakfast.
-It’s a radical dismantling of two ideas and posits new and refreshing takes—that hard work isn’t proven by sacrificing your wellbeing and that we should feel ok asserting our needs.
+It’s a radical dismantling of two ideas and posits a new and refreshing take—that hard work isn’t proven by sacrificing your well-being and that we should feel ok asserting our needs.

 Hold up!
 You made it to the bottom of this article!
 Thank you so much for reading!
 If you could do any or all of the following things, that’d be incredibly helpful!

 Click the ‘heart’ at the bottom to say you liked this article!